Personal

 Read a Korean newspaper, preferably in Korean.
 Reading about Korea from foreign sources is a good start, but there probably will be less coverage.
 Joongang Ilbo runs the Joongang Daily, Hanguk Ilbo runs the Korea Times, and there’s also The Korea Herald.
 However, all three are not always written in quality English, and sound like Anglicised Korean (Konglish).
 I would recommend the Korean versions of Donga or Joongang Ilbo as a main source, since Chosun still uses Hanja characters in the headlines and articles.
 The reason I am not recommending more ‘progressive’ journals, Hankyoreh and Gyunghyang, is because the top-tier journalists go to Chosun, Donga and Joongang, and have better sources.
 It would be balancing to read a ‘progressive’ weekly magazine as a supplement, though.

 Make Korean friends to learn about Korea.
-Not the kyopos, nor the English-speaking Koreans (like me).
+Not the gyopos, nor the English-speaking Koreans (like me).
 Koreans who speak English extremely fluently are likely to not be too “Korean” themselves, and probably want to leave Korea because their values are too similar to European or American ones.
 They may or may not be interested in Korean politics.
 Meanwhile, a Korean who speaks mostly Korean will probably be more interested in and knowledgeable about Korean traditions and current state of affairs.
 They will have a more “Korean” POV and outlook in life.

 P.S.
 Synopsis of “Madame Butterfly”:

 16-year old Japanese girl marries older American soldier.
 American soldier has sex with her, then returns to America right after wedding day, and marries an American woman.
 Meanwhile, Japanese girl has given birth to a son from said soldier, and hopefully waits for his return.
 People tell her he will not return, she does not listen and waits (apparently this is what Puccini found so ‘beautiful’, the waiting).
 American man returns together with American wife, demands Japanese girl hand over her son so they can raise him.
 She says yes, smiles, goes to the back room, and slits her throat.
 Dies.
+This opera should be banned.

 I like your pieces about how “to avoid becoming a tourist”.